wp-plugins/meta-widget-customizer/readme.txt

 == Screenshots ==

-1. This screenshot shows how the widget looks like in the widget administration
+1. This screenshot shows how the widget looks like in the widget administration.

+2. How the widget looks like with the tabbed login/register/lost password, the entries RSS link and a custom link.

 == Changelog ==

+= 0.4 =
+Added Google search box and in-widget login, register, lost password UI.

 = 0.3 =
 Added support for displaying entries from a configurable RSS feed as well as for: